Herein lies a true story of about 50 pages detailing my trials and tribulations.

 There is no defence here for the lying drug police or the lying state lawyers and the lying state advocates.
 Telling lies under oath is a criminal offence.
 In my replying affidavit to the Supreme Court of Appeal I did highlight the below false claims but to no avail.

-In his affidavit to the civil court the forensic drug policeman lists all the chemicals necessary to manufacture 1 phenyl 2 proponone.
+Exhibit 20A above is an extract from an annex submitted with an affidavit into the civil court where the forensic drug policeman lists all the chemicals necessary to manufacture 1 phenyl 2 proponone.

-Nowhere does he tell us the volumes of the chemicals he claims to have found but he does tell us that no acetic anhydride was found in my home.
+Exhibit 20 B examines part of the annex that shows us that nowhere does the drug policeman tell us the volumes of the chemicals he claims to have found but he does tell us that no acetic anhydride was found in my home.

 The drug policeman is not contradicting himself or exaggerating.
 He is committing perjury.